“Most Powerful Women in Healthcare IT” – Health Data Management, 2016 & 2017.

 Sue Schade, MBA, LCHIME, FCHIME, FHIMSS, is a nationally recognized health IT leader and Principal at StarBridge Advisors providing consulting, coaching and interim management services.

-Sue is currently serving as the interim Chief Information Officer (CIO) at Stony Brook Medicine in New York.
+Sue recently served as the interim Chief Information Officer (CIO) at Stony Brook Medicine in New York.
 She was a founding advisor at Next Wave Health Advisors and in 2016 served as the interim CIO at University Hospitals in Cleveland, Ohio.

 Sue previously served as the CIO for the University of Michigan Hospitals and Health Centers and prior to that as CIO for Brigham and Women’s Hospital in Boston.
 Previous experience includes leadership roles at Advocate Health Care in Chicago, Ernst and Young, and a software/outsourcing vendor.